Memory Augmented Neural Network Adaptive Controllers: Performance and Stability

 {\it Memory Write:} The right-hand side of Memory Write consists of three terms: (i) a forget term (the first term), (ii) an update term which is based on the new information from the write vector (the second term) and (iii) an additional update term (the third term).
 The first term in Memory Write equation allows the memory to forget its contents at the $i$th location at the rate $z_i$.
 This term is also critical for stability of the controller.
 The middle term in Memory Write equation updates the memory contents with the information from the write vector $a$.
-The third term allows the controller to quickly update the memory when the output error is large.
-We demonstrate the effect of the update by third term in the simulations later.
-Here, we set the write vector $a$ to be the output of the hidden layer, i.e.,
+The third term allows the controller to quickly update the memory when the output error is large inspite of the update provided by the write vector.
+Thus, the third term plays a complementing role to the second term.
+We demonstrate the effect of the update by the third term in the simulations later.